pacificclimate/orca/README.md

 export DSN=postgresql://<USER>:<PASSWORD>@db3.pcic.uvic.ca/pcic_meta
 ```

-Once that has been complete `Flask` can be used to spin up an instance of `orca` on your local machine:
+Once those have all been set, `Flask` can be used to spin up an instance of `orca` on your local machine:
 ```
 flask run
 ```

-Once the instance has been spun up you can request a file from it using a URL in this form:
+When the instance is running you can request a url in your browser in this form:
 ```
 http://127.0.0.1:5000/orca/tasmax_day_BCCAQv2_CanESM2_historical-rcp85_r1i1p1_19500101-21001231_Canada/tasmax[0:150][0:91][0:206]
 ```